Oligomorphic groups, categories of partial bijections, and ultrahomogeneous cubic spaces over finite fields: Multiplications of double cosets and trains of 'large' groups

-{\bf \punct Reduced double cosets.} Generally, functions $\wh \rho(\frg)$ do not separate elements $\frg$ of $K\backslash G/K$.
-Definitely, this is so if the quotient space is non-Hausdorff.
-Olshanski \cite{Olsh-semigroup}, Sect.
-4, observed that this can happen even for finite Hausdorff spaces $K\backslash G/K$.
+{\bf \punct Reduced double cosets. } Generally, functions $\frg\mapsto\wh \rho(\frg)$, where $\rho$ ranges in the space of all unitary representations, do not separate elements $\frg$ of $K\backslash G/K$.
+Definitely, this is so if the topological quotient space $K\backslash G/K$ is non-Hausdorff (orbit spaces of non-compact groups are non-Hausdorff very often).
+Olshanski (\cite{Olsh-semigroup}, Sect.
+4) found an example, when this happens for finite Hausdorff spaces $K\backslash G/K$.